marco-souza/arch-post-install/README.md

 # Arch Post Install

-A Simple Python Script to install my packages after a fresh install Arch Linux.
+A simple program to install my prefered packages after install Antergos.

-This script install Yoaourt, npm and pip packages.
+You are welcome to contribute and implemente installers for whatever Package Manager you want! 😉

+## Dependencies

+For now, this program expects you to already have installed:

+- yaourt
+- git

+Soon I'll make an installer for these dependencies.

 ## Steps

-### Configure terminal

-In this step we should just clone `https://github.com/marco-souza/zshrc.git` and execute `apply.sh`
+1. Update sistem with yaourt
+2. Setup zsh configuration based on `https://github.com/marco-souza/zshrc.git`
+3. Install `yaourt` apps
+4. Install `node` apps

-### Install apps
+5. Install `pip` apps

+## Define apps to be installed

 Here we open the `apps.json` which specify kinds of all apps to be installed.

 We support 3 kinds of apps:

-- system apps
+- yaourt apps
-- nodejs apps
+- npm apps
-- python apps
+- pip apps